-VA Benefits and Memorials (BAM)-Loan Guaranty (LGY)VA BAM LGY to increase Veteran home ownership.
-Veros AMS shall provide the Construction and Valuation (C&V) staff, lenders, servicers, and appraisers services that improve risk management, timeliness, and performance, as well as the credibility and quality of valuation functions.
+The AMS application shall provide LGY, C&) staff, lenders, servicers, and appraisers services that improve risk management, timeliness, and performance, as well as the credibility and quality of valuation functions.
 Veros AMS will improve services to Veterans, oversight capabilities to ensure accuracy of appraisal reports as VA appraisals are performed to protect the interests of the program and all program participants.to support the procurement of VA Automated Appraisal Management Services (AMS) to further enhance the appraisal review process, thereby improving the oversight functions of C&V.